by Joseph Heller

 Most good stories start with a fundamental list of ingredients: the initial situation, conflict, complication, climax, suspense, denouement, and conclusion.
 Great writers sometimes shake up the recipe and add some spice.

 In Chapter Thirteen, we find out that Yossarian began his career running headlong into battle.
 He was so serious about his missions that he actually got some of his squadron killed as a result.

 The thing about Catch-22 is that it has all of the elements of a classic novel, but they're out of order.
 We don't know the initial situation until Chapter Thirteen.
-We talk about the circular structure of the novel in the "Character Analysis" for Yossarian, so check out that section for more information.
+We talk about the circular structure of the novel in the Yossarian's "Character Analysis," so check out that section for more information.
 For now, bear with us as we try to arrange the plot in chronological order – against the grain of the novel itself.

 Even though we only discover this tidbit of Yossarian's history many chapters into the novel, we're still counting it as the initial situation.
 Here's why: Yossarian's dedication to his early mission stands out in stark contrast to the next plot stage, his conflict with the military.
 We need to know this background information so that we understand that Yossarian's not just a random troublemaker or a coward.
 By the time the novel begins, he's had a genuine change of heart about his relationship to the American military.

 We can sum up the conflict of this novel in one hyphenated word: Catch-22.
 In other words, it's Yossarian versus the entire military establishment.
 Every time Yossarian thinks he's found a loophole, his higher-ups just pull him back into his missions.